mikenewbuild/mikefallows/posts/using-jest-tests-to-replace-jquery-in-a-shopify-theme.md

 ### Helpful utilities

 As I mentioned earlier, I rarely do anything that complicated with jQuery anyway, but its killer feature has always been the elegance of accessing the power of the [Sizzle](https://github.com/jquery/sizzle) selector engine with the `$()` function.
-Thanks to jQuery a lot of the power of that engine is now available in the browser's native APIs with `querySelector`, `querySelectorAll`, `nextSibling`, `closest` , etc.
+Thanks to jQuery a lot of the power of that engine is now available in the browser's native APIs with `querySelector`, `querySelectorAll`, `nextSibling`, `closest`, etc.

-However these aren't quite as terse and having code littered with `document.querySelectorAll('div').forEach()` isn't as nice as `$('div').each()` .
+However, these aren't quite as terse, and having my code littered with `document.querySelectorAll('div').forEach()` isn't as nice as `$('div').each()` .
 Inspired by a great series of posts on taking a [JavaScript Framework Diet](https://sebastiandedeyne.com/javascript-framework-diet/) by [Sebastien De Dyne](https://sebastiandedeyne.com/), I've been able to replace a lot of my jQuery use with some simple utility functions.

 These two functions alone do most of the heavy lifting, which meant in most cases I could replace `$('div').each()`  with `_$$('div').forEach()` .